ypnyp/yipnyap-docs/docs/legal/guidelines.md

 or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
 - To engage in any other conduct that restricts or inhibits anyone’s use or enjoyment of Yipnyap, or which, as determined by us, may harm or offend Company or users of Yipnyap or expose them to liability.
+- To condone other activities and/or beliefs such as:
+  - Pedophilia
+  - Zoophilia
+  - Attacks based on someone's identity (Sexuality, Gender, Pronouns, Age, People of Colour, Religion, Culture, Ethnicity, etc.).
+    - This includes purposefully using someone's incorrect pronouns, or their dead name, as well as telling others to use "fake" pronouns when referring to you and/or others with the intention of making fun of others and/or disrespect.
+  - Content from PG-13 accounts that may be sexually explicit, or posts from R18 accounts that contain extreme pornography.
+  - Unsolicited flirting with others.
+  - Mass advertisements and spam.
+  - Content that express the intention of self-harm, or the harming of others, even if satire.
+  - Content that express views that may be harmful to others, which includes but not limited to;
+    - Right-wing extremism
+    - Homophobia
+    - Transphobia
+    - Racism
+    - Fascism
+    - Downplaying the severity of other issues, for example, displaying strong support towards "Blue/White Lives Matter" groups.

 Additionally, you agree not to:
 - Use Yipnyap in any manner that could disable, overburden, damage, or impair Yipnyap or interfere with any other